google/node-sec-roadmap/chapter-1/threats.md

 * Client-side JavaScript typically only has access to data that the human using the browser should have access to.
-On the server, applications are responsible for **data [compartmentalization][]**, and server-side JavaScript also has direct access to storage systems and other backends.
+On the server, applications are responsible for **data [compartmentalization][]**, and server-side JavaScript often has privileged access to storage systems and other backends.
 * **File-system access** by the client typically either requires human interaction